aidan-waite/underdog-dev-questions/readme.md

 - Check out the [questions](questions.md)
 - Open a template folder corresponding to your language of choice
-  - For example, open the [js html file](js/wordplay/index.html) file.
-You can add your solutions to [wordplay-solutions.js](js/wordplay/wordplay-solutions.js)
+  - For example for js open the [html](js/wordplay/index.html) file and add your solutions to [wordplay-solutions.js](js/wordplay/wordplay-solutions.js)